 What is the Skyscraper Technique?

-Step 3: Perform email outreach to secure backlinks to your new content.
+• Step 3: Perform email outreach to secure backlinks to your new content rather than the original content.

 That’s not what this is about.
-Rather, it’s a technique used to ensure that you cover a topic from every angle imaginable, all to create the most authoritative content possible and provide value to the end users.
+Rather, it’s a technique used to ensure that you cover a topic from every angle to create the most authoritative content possible and provide value to the end users.

 Find Relevant Content Make Something Better Perform Outreach for Links